oracle-livelabs/security/accessgovernancee2e/data-load/data-load.md

     ![Data Load successful](images/load-data.png)

-## Task 2: Create Users in IAM
+## Task 2: Create Users in OCI IAM

-Create users in IAM and assign them to Application roles.
+Create users in OCI IAM and assign them to Application roles.

 1. Launch a browser window.
 Login to OCI console , identity domain : *ag-domain* using the URL mentioned below.
 The OCI account sign in page appears.
 Enter the username and password provided during signup.